 For the batter, whisk together flour, baking soda, cinnamon, and salt in a medium bowl.
 Set aside.

-In a stand mixer or in a bowl with hand mixer, cream together butter, granulated sugar, and brown sugar until light and fluffy, 3-4 minutes.
+In a stand mixer with paddle attachment or in a large bowl with hand mixer, cream together butter, granulated sugar, and brown sugar until light and fluffy, 3-4 minutes.

 Mix in egg and vanilla until just combined.

-With the mixer on low, blend in flour mixture until just combined, taking care not to over-mix.
+With the mixer on low, blend in dry ingredients until just combined, taking care not to over-mix.

 Fold in crushed Cinnamon Toast Crunch cereal.